• Skip to primary navigation

 No prior research experience is required.
 You must be a college freshman, sophomore, or junior.
 Women and underrepresented minorities are strongly encouraged to apply.

-Our strongest candidates will have a background in physics or physical chemistry, be familiar with thermodynamics and/or quantum mechanics, and have some programming experience.
+Our strongest candidates will have a solid background in math and physics or physical chemistry, be familiar with thermodynamics and/or quantum mechanics, and have some programming experience.

 Working (and Living) in NYC: